Anne Kiltie BM, BCh, MA, DM, MRCP(UK), FRCR

 DNA damage signalling proteins as biomarkers for radiotherapy and chemotherapy effectiveness in bladder cancer

 There are currently limited data comparing surgery and radiotherapy with or without concurrent chemotherapy for treatment of muscle invasive bladder cancer and selection of therapy is currently based on patient choice with recommendations from their urologist and oncologist.
 Identifying which patients are likely to benefit from radiotherapy would help to rationalise its use in the management of these patients.
 Earlier studies have demonstrated that patients who have a higher expression of the DNA damage signalling protein MRE11 have improved survival after radiotherapy compared with those with low expression levels, indicating that MRE11 is a biomarker for radiotherapy outcome in muscle invasive bladder cancer.
-Current research is focussed on developing and validating a clinically-useful assay for MRE11, in collaboration with the Paterson Institute in Manchester, Leeds Institute of Molecular Medicine and the University of Birmingham, and to establish the role of other such biomarkers.
+Current research is focussed on developing and validating a clinically-useful assay for MRE11, in collaboration with the CR-UK Institute Manchester, Leeds Institute of Molecular Medicine and the University of Birmingham, and to establish the role of other such biomarkers.
 As part of the validation process, potential biomarkers are being tested using tissue samples from large UK bladder cancer radiotherapy randomised trials (BCON and BC2001) and successful biomarkers and assays will then be tested in randomised controlled clinical trials.
 This should ultimately allow patient selection for optimal bladder cancer treatment, thus increasing overall cure rates.

 Muscle invasive bladder cancer is treated primarily with surgical removal of the bladder (cystectomy) or radical radiotherapy.
 Bladder-preserving treatments include radiotherapy given together with the chemotherapy cisplatin.
 However, many elderly or unfit patients may not be able to tolerate the toxicity of cisplatin and an alternative in these patients is the chemotherapy gemcitabine (given at a lower dose than normal) in combination with radiotherapy, so-called GemX.
 At this dose, gemcitabine is believed to enhance radiotherapy by increasing the radiosensitivity of cancer cells.
 Studies have shown that GemX achieves a high response rate in patients with muscle invasive bladder cancer with long-lasting local control and acceptable toxicity, sparing patients from removal of their bladder.
 Being able to identify and predict which patients are most likely to benefit from GemX treatment would allow patient selection to optimise cure rates, spare likely non-responders from toxicity and allow them to be directed to potentially more effective treatments.